markjhku/laser_calibration/README.rst

 Here are key assumptions in building this package:
 - Mirror control function and ion response function is available from elsewhere.
 For simulation purpose, mirror control function is not needed, and I provide a framework for generating simulated ion response.
+- Mirror position can be -1 to 1.
+It is not necessarily an absolute unit, but rather a relative range
 - Multiple sets of mirror systems may need to be calibrated in the same setting, and possibly the different sets of mirror systems may contain same mirrors.
 As a result, I provide LaserCalibrationSystem class to which one can add arbitrary sets of mirrors.
 - Goal of calibration is to maximize intensity of ion response.
 Therefore, calibration routines will Be built out as optimization routine.